 Both are popular choices in the market; let us discuss some of the major differences.

 The cost of Cinema 4D is comparatively more than V-ray according to small business users as they found Cinema 4D more expensive.
-The small business users also rate Cinema 4D better in meeting requirements as compared to V-Ray.
-The rating for both the applications found closer for over a duration, but the interesting finding came out to be that small business owners prefer V-ray, and large businesses prefer cinema 4D.
-The majority of the people belonging to graphic design prefer Cinema 4D while people from the architectural domain prefer V-ray as they found that Cinema 4D outperforms V-ray in quality but also stated that V-ray was close to meeting their user requirements.
+Small business users also rate Cinema 4D better in meeting requirements than V-Ray.
+The rating for both applications was found closer for over a duration.
+Still, the interesting finding was that small business owners prefer V-ray, and large businesses prefer cinema 4D.
+The majority of people belonging to graphic design prefer Cinema 4D.
+In contrast, people from the architectural domain prefer V-ray as they found that Cinema 4D outperforms V-ray in quality but also stated that V-ray was close to meeting their user requirements.

 Below is the 8 topmost comparison